 At the same time, you would most likely like to make your life easier and cook something quick and simple and do it in something that doesn’t require a lot of space and can do many good things for you.

 Before I dive deeper, let me make this simple for you.
 In my honest opinion, the best instant pot for a single man, woman, or student is: Instant Pot Duo Mini 7-in-1 Electric Pressure Cooker.

 Not too expensive, not too cheap, and it fulfills its function while not overburdening you with options.
 Is there anything else you would wish for?

 For more options, please take a look down below.
-I have made a little table that gives you a better idea about the options that you have in terms of instant pot for a single person.
+I have made a little table that gives you a better idea about your options in terms of instant pot for a single person.

-With that out of the way, let’s take a look at the criteria that you might want to be looking for while picking the best instant pot for yourself.
+With that out of the way, let’s look at the criteria you might want to be looking for while picking the best instant pot for yourself.

 Picking up here, if you’re interested in how does Instant pot work, I have a beautifully written article right here.

 The size of an instant pot for 1